 - Fish and seafood products: $307 million

 - Travel: $547 million

 How the CPTPP helps Canada-Japan trade and investment

-- The CPTPP will provide strengthen the rules-based trading environment and provide enhanced market access for exporters and investors in Japan.
+- The CPTPP strengthens the rules-based trading environment and provides enhanced market access for exporters and investors in Japan.

-- The CPTPP agreement on autos between Canada and Japan addresses a number of non-tariff barriers in the auto sector, and will be legally binding and fully enforceable under international law.
+- The CPTPP agreement on autos between Canada and Japan addresses a number of non-tariff barriers in the auto sector, and is legally binding and fully enforceable under international law.
 Its key features include: